mateuszjurewicz/notes_public/English Vocabulary.md

 a buddhist symbol for the journey towards enlightenment, in the form of a straight line turning into a zig-zag like pattern, ending in a spiral (variations exist).
 - `vociferous`
 loud and forceful, characterized by vehement opinions (e.g. of support for something).
+- `voluptuary`
+A person devoted or addicted to luxury and sensual pleasures.
+Synonym of a sybarite.
+From latin _voluptas_ (pleasure).
+A hedonist.
 - `wallah`
 an arabic expression meaning "I swear by God" but also as a noun, from Hindi, it means a person employed in a particular activity (e.g. a kitchen -----, rickshaw -----) or an important person within a field (e.g. a Republican ----).
 - `what's good for the goose is good for the gander`